 Secondary Applications are required by most schools.
 Admissions Committees will not offer an interview until the secondary application is received.
-Some questions on the secondary application are similar to the primary application, but resist the temptation to duplicate your essays - write new ones, because this shows motivation and attention to detail, and gives them more information about you.
+Some questions on the secondary application are similar to the primary application, but do not duplicate your essays - write new ones, because this shows motivation and attention to detail, and gives them more information about you.